My "Useless" Mother

 Well, that's hard to say..

-I recently graduated from Goldsmiths, University of London with a degree in Media and Communications.
+I am a visual journalist with Initium Media.
 This portfolio showcases a collection of my best works.
-Having completed the intensely demanding (and fun) Foundation diploma at University of the Arts London, I've had quite a different perspective to seeing the creative industry.
-It is like a science -- where research, experimentations, and improvements are all crucial to reaching an appropriate and elegant solution to a problem.
+I have had quite a different perspective to seeing creativity.
+To me, it is like a science -- where research, experimentations, and improvements are all crucial to reaching an appropriate and elegant solution to a problem.
 In fact, learning in general should be fueled by curiosity, perpetuated by our continued exploration of knowledge and ideas.
 Who we are is ultimately defined by this knowledge, experience, and curiosity of our's, and the places they will take us next.

 So, just who do I think I am?